Respect for humanity

 Participating in the "Art and Sign Language Project"

-Human Rights and Consumer Issues Community
+Human Rights Consumer Issues Community

 Since 2011, we have been participating in the "Art and Sign Language Project," which aims to create an environment where various people can connect loosely and enjoy art appreciation with the keywords "art," "museum," "sign language," and "people who are deaf or hard of hearing."
 Since 2021, one of our employees has served as the representative, and has been planning and implementing appreciation tours and workshops with art museums and organizations across the country.